rebeccah12821/ai-usage-impact-dashboard/README.md

-# Navigate to your project folder
-cd path/to/your/ai-usage-impact-dashboard

-# Initialize git if you haven't already
-git init

-# Add the remote repository (replace with your GitHub repo URL)
-git remote add origin https://github.com/your-username/ai-usage-impact-dashboard.git

-# Stage all files
-git add .

-# Commit your changes
-git commit -m "Initial commit - add AI Usage Impact Dashboard"

-# Push to GitHub
-git push -u origin master
-Step 4: Create a README.md File
-Here is a professional README template tailored for your project.
-Save this as README.md in your project root:

-text
 # AI Usage Impact Dashboard

 An interactive, user-friendly dashboard that estimates the environmental and financial impact of using popular AI chatbots based on the number of queries submitted.